Best Practices for Executive Teams Deploying AI in Financial Services

 Define KPIs, ROI targets, and adoption metrics before a project begins.
 No project should exist without a measurable path to value.

 Focus first on areas where a proof of concept or pilot is feasible within 30-60 days.
-Conversational and Voice AI solutions provide many options for pilot use cases.
-Other common use cases involve document classification, predictive churn modeling, or intelligent lead scoring.
-These early wins build momentum, prove ROI, and prepare teams for more complex deployments.
+Document classification, predictive churn modeling, or intelligent lead scoring are easy places to start, and those early wins build momentum, prove ROI, and prepare teams for more complex deployments.

-Invest in data quality and governance early
+Invest in data quality, governance, and compliance early

-AI is only as good as the data feeding it.
+Your AI solutions will only be as good as the data you feed it.

 Start by creating a single source of truth for customer and loan data.
 Then, anticipate obstacles to deploying AI with your data, such as consumer consent and preference management, and start addressing these things ASAP.
 Investing in tools like Customer Intelligence will help enrich your data and increase its value.